ElkeHanschen/project-resp-site-with-refresh/README.md

-## Responsive static page with "site refresh" and button
+# Responsive static page with "site refresh" button
-Only uses simple HTML, CSS and JavaScript

-### Usage example scenario
-* domain under attack
+### What is this about?

+- use case scenario:
-* this static site would then be a site we'd need to config to be able to re-route to
+  - main domain is under attack; static site would be the site to redirect to while attack is investigated/fixed
-* once attack is over, we need to re-route back to domain
+  - once attack is over, re-route back to main domain
+- coding task:
+  - use simple HTML, CSS and JavaScript
+  - the point here is NOT the config of redirecting and re-routing

+### This Repo is based on:

+- built from scratch according to delivered design

+### How to run this?

+- clone project
+- cd into project
+- open `index.html` in your browser of choice (in my case, built in/ for Chrome)